 - 3 x Co-opted Governors

 - 3 x Foundation Governors (appointed by the Diocese)

 The Governing Body may also decide to appoint Associate Governors to serve on a particular committee if they provide a specific skill that the committee requires.
 Associate Governors can vote at committee meetings.
 They can also attend full Governing Body meetings in a non-voting capacity.
-The full Governing Body will also be broken down into 3 main committees and a Performance Management Panel:
+The full Governing Body meets on a half termly basis and is also be broken down into 2 main sub-committees who meet termly:

-There will also be a Hearings Committee, Appeals Committee and Pupil Discipline Committee, who only meet on a needs basis.
+There is also a Performance Review Panel who meet twice a year, as well as Hearings , Appeals and Pupil Discipline Committees, who only meet on a needs basis.
 Minutes for governors meetings are filed in the school office and are available for parents and carers to view.

 The terms of reference for governors is reviewed on an annual basis.